 South Coast and the Golden Circle

-- Day One - Exciting drive to scenic waterfalls and geothermal areas
+- Day 1 Exciting drive to scenic waterfalls and geothermal areas

-- Day Two - The Magic of Thingvellir, Geysir and Gullfoss - The Golden Circle
+- Day 2 The Magic of Thingvellir, Geysir, and Gullfoss – The Golden Circle

-- Day Three - The Blue Lagoon and Reykjanes Nature Preserve
+- Day 3 The Blue Lagoon and Reykjanes Nature Preserve

-- Day Four - Enjoy Reykjavik on you way back home
+- Day 4 Enjoy Reykjavik on you way back home

-Want to experience many of Iceland’s most famous natural attractions in span of four magical days?
-See Golden waterfalls, water-spouting Geysers, take dip in relaxing geothermal nature baths, swimming pools and hot tubs, take a stroll in a rift that separates tectonic plates and enjoy locally grown vegetable delicacies made in geothermally powered greenhouses?
+Want to experience many of Iceland’s most famous natural attractions in a span of four magical days?
+See Golden waterfalls, water-spouting Geysers, take the dip in relaxing geothermal nature baths, swimming pools, and hot tubs, take a stroll in a rift that separates tectonic plates and enjoy locally grown vegetable delicacies made in geothermally powered greenhouses?
 Go right ahead.

 During the booking process, see what else Iceland has in store as this 4-day tour offers a lot of unique activities and experiences.
-At Thingvellir national park, diving enthusiasts might want to go snorkeling in Silfra, a deep fissure filled with water so pristine clear that even seasoned divers get a bout of vertigo once they’re in; the water is virtually invisible so you can actually see the bottom of the fissure way down below, as if you were floating in clear air.
+At Thingvellir the national park, diving enthusiasts might want to go snorkeling in Silfra.
+Silfra has a deep fissure filled with water so pristine clear that even seasoned divers get a bout of vertigo once they’re in; the water is virtually invisible so you can actually see the bottom of the fissure way down below as if you were floating in the clear air.
 If you visit the water-filled crater Kerid, you might just second-guess yourself that you are actually still on planet Earth.